 Both real and vegan leather has a significant environmental impact.
 It's hard to say which one is the best option.
 Real leather is more comfortable, long-lasting, and can be biodegradable.
-Leather shoes are often more durable, and it might be more sustainable to invest in 1 leather pair of shoes instead of 10 vegan leather shoes in terms of resource use.
-However, when you buy vegan shoes, you can be sure that you are not supporting the meat industry and that there were no animals harmed in the process.
+Leather shoes are often more durable, and of course, it's more sustainable to invest in 1 leather pair of shoes instead of 10 vegan leather shoes in terms of resource use.
+However, when you buy vegan items, you can be sure that you are not supporting the meat industry and that there were no animals harmed in the process.
+And although the product is not biodegradable, sometimes the production process of vegan leather requires fewer chemicals.

 In the end, it's important to choose what you feel comfortable with and what aligns with your values when considering what you buy.